All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Himeji Castle

 We board the Shinkansen once more and make our way to the city of Himeji, renowned for its iconic castle, which has stood for over 400 years and miraculously survived the bombings of World War II.
-We'll explore the city center and search for the perfect vantage point to capture a photo of the castle.
-A group selfie is a must at this iconic location!
+We'll explore the city centre and search for the perfect viewpoint to capture a photo of the castle and its pagoda-style roofs that will make us feel like on a film set.

 Osaka

 Osaka is the third most populated city in Japan and is renowned for being the most liberal one as well.
 Surely tonight will be the right time to find out if what they say is true!
-Before going out and living the Osaka nightlife, we need to taste okonomiyaki, a savory pancake that one simply cannot skip during a trip to Japan.
+Before going out and living the Osaka nightlife, we need to taste okonomiyaki, a savoury pancake that one simply cannot skip during a trip to Japan.
+After all, Osaka is also the food capital of Japan!
+We will embark on an exciting 3-hour guided food tour to try a bunch of different local delicacies!
+After all the delicious food, we'll walk up to Osaka Castle to burn off the calories.

 day 8